opensearch-project/opensearch-benchmark/README.md

 * Comparing performance results
 * Creating customized workloads

-We have also put considerable effort in OpenSearch Benchmark to ensure that benchmarking data are reproducible.
+We have also put considerable effort into OpenSearch Benchmark to ensure that benchmarking data are reproducible.

 Quick Start
 -----------